8 at-home, natural beauty remedies you need this fall

-Everyone loves fall!
-It’s true that sweaters and pumpkins make everything better and the crisp air makes the sun feel even sweeter.
+Fall is on the horizon, and we couldn’t be more excited.
+It’s true that sweaters and pumpkins make everything better, and the crisp air makes the sun feel even sweeter.
 But while your closet might get a whole lot cuter, your body needs a little extra TLC during the colder seasons, when skin and hair are more likely to be dry and a little stressed out.
-If you are a millionaire and enlist the help of your esthetician and army of beauty consultants, I am very jealous of you and please send help in permanently curing my adult onset acne.
-And if you are on a budget and can’t afford actual sizes of anything that comes in your Birchbox, don’t worry I got you, girl (or boy, because boys have skin and hair, too)!
+If you have the time or the means to enlist the help of an esthetician and army of beauty consultants, I am very jealous of you and please send help in permanently curing my adult onset acne.
+But if you are on a budget and can’t afford actual sizes of anything that comes in your Birchbox, don’t worry I got you, girl (or boy, because boys have skin and hair, too).

-All of the ingredients needed to make any or all of these treatments can be purchased at a natural grocery store (like Whole Foods or a local Co-op) or online.
-Once you’ve got your set up you’ll have enough of everything to last you through next year!
+All of the ingredients needed to make any or all of these treatments can be purchased at a natural grocery store (like Whole Foods or a local co-op) or online.
+Once you’ve got your goods, you’ll have enough of everything to last you through next year.

 Honey is not just for tea, friends.
 Raw honey has anti-fungal and anti-inflammatory properties, which can be dry skin’s BFF.
 In an attempt to compensate for dry skin, our body can sometimes create excess oil to try to stay moisturized.
 This can lead to breakouts, and while blemishes won’t change anything about who you are, they can change how you feel about yourself.
-This super easy and super affordable mask will help cool down inflamed, irritated skin while also moisturizing.
+This super easy and super affordable mask will calm inflamed, irritated skin while also moisturizing dry skin.

 I’ve wasted a lot of money on expensive blemish spot treatments, until I discovered how amazingly well combining a dab of raw honey and a touch of cinnamon works to treat blemishes.